nestorsalceda/mamba/README.md

 ```

-##Contribute
+## Contributing

-If you'd like to contribute, fork [repository](http://github.com/nestorsalceda/mamba), and send a pull request.
+If you'd like to contribute, fork this [repository](http://github.com/nestorsalceda/mamba) and send a pull request.